 Web app.
 Note not every API operation is available from the GUI front end.

 Luminesce.
-Note a separate license is required to read and write data to/from LUSID using this data virtualisation application.
+Note a separate license is required to read and write SQL data to/from LUSID using this data virtualisation application.

 Jupyterhub, which can run code in Jupyter Notebooks to perform operations in your LUSID domain.